ICWA

 About ICWA

-The Indian Child Welfare Act (ICWA) is a federal law passed in 1978 in response to the devastating number of American Indian and Alaska Native children being removed from their families and placed in non-Native homes.
+The Indian Child Welfare Act (ICWA) is a federal law (25 U.S.C. §§ 1901–1963) passed in 1978 in response to the devastating number of American Indian and Alaska Native children being removed from their families and placed in non-Native homes.
 ICWA requires states and courts to protect the best interest of American Indian and Alaska Native children by keeping their connections to family, community, and culture intact.
-Compliance is mandatory yet many state and court systems are still struggling to understand and effectively meet these requirements.
+Compliance is mandatory, yet many state and court systems struggle to effectively meet these requirements.

 Mom & Baby